Beat the Heat at Philly’s Spraygrounds: Where to Find Cool Fun Around the City

 Where to Find Spraygrounds Across the City

-Neighborhoods across the city feature spraygrounds and sprinklers, whether you live in North Philly, South Philly, or anywhere in between.
+Beat the heat this summer at a local sprayground.
+Whether you’re located in North, South, West, or East Philly, the city offers unique sprayground and sprinkler playgrounds for all ages.
 Many of the smaller spraygrounds and sprinklers are only open on weekdays, when Parks and Recreation employees are around to regulate the water.
 The hours listed here are subject to change, and it’s best to call ahead and double-check that everything is working.

 Parks & Rec Map of Spraygrounds & Sprinklers